opsdis/aci-streamer/README.md

 	"stream": "faults"
 }
 ```
-Even if `podid` or `nodeid` was part of the original event, except part of the `dn` key, they are now separate keys.
+Even if `podid` or `nodeid` was not part of the original event, except part of the `dn` key, they are now separate keys.

 For more information about configuration please see the `example-config.yaml`